justengland/phantomjs-lambda-pack/README.md

     });
 };
 ```
+## To Do
+1. Support phantomjs versioning, currently it just uses the latest of [phatomjs-prebuilt](https://www.npmjs.com/package/phantomjs-prebuilt)
+1. Better support in the local environments, currently phantomjs needs to be installed in the path
+1. Check if the lambda memory requirements are met.

 ## Notes
 Use more memory at least 1024
 Make sure to zip up the entire directory and ship it